 Step 4: Straining and storing

 Once the stock has reduced significantly remove it from the heat.
 I use tongs to remove all the large bones and chunks.
 It is at this point that you will want to add salt to taste.
-I use regular table salt and add quite a lot of it—because I reduce to a concentrated stock I use it for both flavour and salt seasoning.
+I use regular table salt and add quite a lot of it—because I reduce to a concentrated stock I use it for both flavor and salt seasoning.
 I also believe that extra salt helps preserve my stock while it is in the fridge.

 You can then ladle your simple beef bone broth or stock through a mesh strainer and into jars.
 I like to use small mason jars so that my stock doesn’t go bad while it’s in the fridge being used.
 I store mine in the freezer, so I make sure to leave enough room to allot for expanding during freezing.